khailesh-kumar-sa/skill-it-prototype/README.md

 Uploaded proof (certs, portfolio, demos)
 Score directly affects profile visibility in search results.
 ****
-## Encouragement to teach and learn via token rewarding system (Currently in ideation stage):
+## Encouragement to teach and learn via token rewarding system:
 Users will get 10 tokens (for eg.) for successful completion of 1 session of teaching and 5 tokens (for eg.) for successful completion of 1 session of learning.
 And these credits can be used to access hig profiles Users who are expertise in the field.
 This helps to boost the encouragement of users to teach as well as learn.
+This tokens will be used to access tier 3 users which will encourage users to earn more tokens by learning and teaching.
 ****
 ## Target Audience:
 Skill-It targets a wide range of users and is tailored for the following user segments: